magenta-aps/osdatascanner/docs/rules.md

 # Conversions and rules

-This document is a short overview of OS2datascanner's capabilities for scanning
+This document is a short overview of OSdatascanner's capabilities for scanning
 data: how rules work, how combining rules works, and how objects discovered by the scanner engine are converted into searchable representations.
 (Collectively all of these capabilities are sometimes grouped together and referred to as the